-- Bone pain
+- Bone pain.

-- Fatigue or weakness
+- Tiredness or weakness.

-- Fever or night sweats
+- Fever or night sweats.

-- Headache, dizziness, nerve pain, or changes in vision or hearing
+- Headache, dizziness, nerve pain, or changes in vision or hearing.

-- Anemia or other blood abnormalities
+- Anemia or other blood irregularities.

-- Swollen lymph nodes, liver or spleen
+- Swollen lymph nodes, liver or spleen.

 Preparing for your appointment